 We stay put today and spend another night in Chhukung to help our bodies acclimatise to the ever-increasing altitude.

-There are some options on the table: relax at the lodge with a good book and good companions, or head on out and do a day hike.
+There are some options on the table: relax at the lodge with a good book and good companions, or head out and do a day hike.
 Then, if we choose the hike, we can either climb Chhukung Ri or visit Island Peak Base Camp.

-Chhukung Ri (5,550 m / 18,208 ft) is a taxing roundtrip of about four hours.
+Chhukung Ri (5,550 m / 18,208 ft) is a taxing round trip of about four hours.
 It's great for helping the body to acclimatise, but you want to weigh that benefit against the possible need for a day of complete rest.
 Trekking fatigue is real.
 If you do choose to do the hike, the view from the top is simply incredible, letting you see Island Peak, Ama Dablam, Makalu and Nuptse, among other peaks.

 The breathtaking view from Chhukung Ri

 Island Peak is a whopping mountain at 6,160 m (20,210 ft).
-It earned its name in 1953 from an expedition team (which included Tenzing Norgay and Edmund Hillary) because they thought it looks like an island in a sea of ice when seen from Dingboche.
-In 1983 it was renamed Imja Tse, but many still refer to it as Island Peak.
+It earned its name in 1953 from an expedition team (which included Tenzing Norgay and Edmund Hillary) because they thought it looked like an island in a sea of ice when seen from Dingboche.
+In 1983, it was renamed Imja Tse, but many still refer to it as Island Peak.
 A great day hike of around eight hours is visiting Island Peak Base Camp (5,100 m / 16,732 ft) on the southern slope of the mountain.
 We pass Imja Tse lake en route.

 Another amazing view from Chhukung Ri